 KfW Privacy Notice

-You can rely on us to ensure the protection and security of your personal data: we consider it our responsibility to protect your privacy when processing personal data.
-The following privacy notice will give you an overview of the processing of your data and the rights you have pursuant to data protection provisions when using the services and products of KfW Group.
+You can rely on the protection and security of your personal data: we consider it our responsibility to protect your privacy when processing your personal data.
+The following privacy notices provide an overview of the processing of your data and the rights you have under data protection regulations when using the products and services of KfW Group.

-You can contact our data protection officer at:
+You can reach our company data protection officer at:

-2. What sources and data does KfW use?
+2. Which sources and data does KfW use?

-We process personal data which we receive from our customers, business partners and website visitors in connection with the use of our website, the use of our portals, the subscription to newsletters and in connection with our business relationship.
+We process personal data that we receive from our customers, business partners and website visitors in connection with the use of our website, the use of our portals, subscription to newsletters and in connection with our business relationships with these groups.

-The personal data that we process include, in particular, personal details (e.g. name, address, telecommunication data, date and place of birth, marital status), identification data (e.g. identity card, registration data), contract data, advertising and sales data, documentation data, register data and comparable data.
+Personal data processed by us refers in particular to personal details (such as name, address, telecommunications data, date and place of birth, marital status), identification data (such as ID, residence registration data), contractual data, advertising and sales data, documentation data, registration data and similar information.

 3. For what purpose does KfW process your data and on what legal basis?

-We process personal data in accordance with the provisions of the European General Data Protection Regulation (GDPR), the German Federal Data Protection Act (Bundesdatenschutzgesetz – BDSG) and other applicable legal provisions.
+We process personal data in accordance with the provisions of the General Data Protection Regulation (GDPR), the German Federal Data Protection Act (Bundesdatenschutzgesetz; BDSG) and other applicable legal regulations.

 3.1 General communication, use of portals and newsletters – for the purpose of performing contractual obligations and on the basis of your consent:

-- general communication, particularly via the contact form,
+- General communications, particularly via the contact form

-- use of our portals such as, for instance, our grant portal or online loan portal,
+- Use of our portals, for example, our grant portal or online credit portal

-The processing of your personal data in this context is, as a general rule, a prerequisite for concluding and performing a contract with you or entering into a pre-contractual relationship with you.
-You have no statutory obligation to provide personal data.
+The processing of your personal data in this context is generally a prerequisite for concluding and performing a contract with you or entering into a preliminary agreement with you.
+You are not legally obligated to make your personal data available to us.
 Without these data, however, we will not be able to perform the relevant contract with you.
-The legal basis for this processing is Article 6(1)(1)(b) of the GDPR.
+The legal basis for this processing is Article 6(1)(1)(b) GDPR.
 This provision permits the processing of personal data if the processing is necessary for the performance of a contract to which the data subject is a party or in order to take steps prior to entering into a contract.

-If you have given us your consent to the processing of personal data for specific purposes (e.g. sending newsletters), such consent is the legal basis for the data processing (Article 6(1)(1)(a) of the GDPR).
-Any consent given may be withdrawn at any time.
-This also applies to the withdrawal of consent given to us prior to the applicability of the GDPR, i.e. before 25 May 2018.
-The withdrawal of the consent will not affect the lawfulness of the data processing carried out until the consent was withdrawn.
+If you have given us your consent to process personal data for specific purposes (e.g to send our newsletter), this consent serves as the legal basis for processing the data (Article 6(1)(1)(a) GDPR).
+Consent which has been granted may be revoked at any time.
+This also applies to revoking declarations of consent that were issued to us before the GDPR took effect, i.e. before 25 May 2018.
+If consent is revoked, the legality of data processing carried out before consent was revoked is not affected.

 3.2 Analysis of user behaviour and direct marketing – for the purpose of safeguarding legitimate interests:

-- advertising or market and opinion research to the extent you have not objected to the use of your data,
+- Advertising or market research and polling, insofar as you have not objected to the use of your data

-The legal basis for processing your personal data in this context is Article 6(1)(1)(f) of the GDPR unless we have, in individual cases, obtained your consent.
+The legal basis for processing your personal data in this context is Article 6(1)(1)(f) GDPR unless we have, in individual cases, obtained your consent.
 Pursuant to this provision, processing personal data is permissible if this is necessary for the purposes of legitimate interests except where such interests are overridden by the interests or fundamental rights of the data subject which require that the personal data are not processed.
-We have a legitimate interest in aligning our offers with customer behaviour and optimising them.
-We believe that these interests prevail since, as an internationally operating financial institution, we must control and optimise our offers in order to fulfil our promotional mission.
+We have a justified interest in aligning our offers with customer behaviour and optimising them.
+We believe that these interests prevail since, as an international financial institution, we must control and optimise our offers in order to fulfil our promotional mandate.
 The alignment with our customers allows us to offer and optimise services according to the needs and interests of our customers.
-We protect the data concerned in such a way that we do not see any overriding disadvantages for you.
+We protect the relevant data in such a way that we do not see any overriding disadvantages for you.

-3.3 Risk management and compliance – for the purpose of safeguarding legitimate interests:
+3.3 Risk management and compliance – for the purpose of safeguarding justified interests:

-- establishing legal claims and defence in the event of legal disputes,
+- Assertion of legal claims and defence in legal disputes

-- ensuring IT security and the IT operations of the bank,
+- Guarantee of IT security and IT operations at the bank

-The legal basis for processing your personal data in this context is Article 6(1)(1)(f) of the GDPR.
-Our legitimate interest consists in complying with applicable legal provisions, maintaining the security of our IT systems and, in case of non-compliance with legal requirements or violations of security regulations, responding adequately to such circumstances, for instance by establishing legal claims.
-We believe that these interests prevail since, as a credit instituion, we are subject to a significant number of regulatory requirements and have a responsibility towards our customers to ensure that the corresponding requirements and security regulations are complied with.
-We protect the data concerned in such a way that we do not see any overriding disadvantages for you.
+The legal basis for processing your personal data in this context is Article 6(1)(1)(f) GDPR.
+Our justified interest consists of complying with applicable legal provisions, maintaining the security of our IT systems and, in case of non-compliance with legal requirements or violations of security regulations, responding adequately to such circumstances, for instance by asserting legal claims.
+We believe that these interests prevail since, as a bank, we are subject to a significant number of regulatory requirements and have a responsibility towards our customers to ensure that the corresponding requirements and security regulations are complied with.
+We protect the relevant data in such a way that we do not see any overriding disadvantages for you.

 3.4 Social media

-Caution: When choosing one of the following links, you will leave our website and be directed to the website of a social medium.
-Any information possibly available there has been created without any involvement on our part and we are therefore not responsible for such information.
-We do not assume any liability for such information being up to date, accurate and/or complete.
-References to social media do not imply any approval on our part.
+Caution: When choosing one of the following links, you will leave our website and be directed to the website of a social media platform.
+Any information available there was created without any involvement from us and we are therefore not responsible for this content.
+We do not accept any liability for the information being up-to-date, accurate or complete.
+Any reference to social media does not imply any approval on our part.